starxource/Starxource/README.md

 draw on my new strawpage :grin: (if u send me a text gimmick thing i will add it late.. ia polgoize...)

+i should probably be taking myself more seriously on here 😬

 ![](https://i.pinimg.com/1200x/da/86/0b/da860befe472778e3922fb2f4465b06d.jpg)